weaveworks/service/infra/README.md

 ### How can I add nodes to a cluster?

 1. Log in to the appropriate AWS console
-1. Go to the EC2 autoscaling group for the Kubernetes minions
+1. Go to the EC2 autoscaling group for the Kubernetes nodes
 1. Increase the min/max/desired equally to **the same number**
 1. Wait a few minutes, and then confirm it's worked via `kubectl get nodes`